Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Introduction

-In 1987, Hitchin \cite{hitchin1987stable,hitchin1987self} showed that the moduli space of polystable Higgs bundles over a compact Riemann surface admits the structure of an algebraically completely integrable system.
+In 1987, Hitchin \cite{hitchin1987stable,hitchin1987self} demonstrated that the moduli space of polystable Higgs bundles over a compact Riemann surface admits the structure of an algebraically completely integrable system.
 By varying the Riemann surface, the rank, or the structure group, one obtains a broad class of examples, now commonly referred to as \emph{Hitchin systems}, which carry complete hyperk\"ahler metrics known as \emph{Hitchin metrics}.

 Among these, the $\mathrm{SL}_2(\mathbb{C})$ Hitchin system $\mathcal{M}$ is the simplest case and was the primary setting of Hitchin's original work \cite{hitchin1987self}.
-Its base $\mathcal{B}$, the \textit{Hitchin base}, decomposes into the \textit{regular part} $\mathcal{B}^{\mathrm{reg}}$, where the fiber is an abelian variety, and the \textit{discriminant locus} $\mathcal{D}:=\mathcal{B}\setminus\mathcal{B}^{\mathrm{reg}}$, where the fiber degenerates.
+Its base $\mathcal{B}$, the \textit{Hitchin base}, decomposes into a \textit{regular part} $\mathcal{B}^{\mathrm{reg}}$, where the fiber is an abelian variety, and a \textit{discriminant locus} $\mathcal{D}:=\mathcal{B}\setminus\mathcal{B}^{\mathrm{reg}}$, where the fiber degenerates.
 In 1999, Freed \cite{freed1999special} proved that the regular locus of the base of any algebraically completely integrable system carries a canonical special K\"ahler structure.
-When applied to the Hitchin system, these results equip $\mathcal{B}^{\mathrm{reg}}$ with a canonical special K\"ahler structure.
+When applied to the Hitchin system, these results equip $\mathcal{B}^{\mathrm{reg}}$ with such a structure.

-The resulting special K\"ahler geometry of $\mathcal{B}^{\mathrm{reg}}$, and in particular the semi-flat hyperk\"ahler metric it induces on the total space $\mathcal{M}^{\rm reg}$, has been used in many works as an approximation to the Hitchin metric along rays in $\mathcal{M}^{\rm reg}$, with exponential convergence.
-For example, the studies of Mazzeo--Swoboda--Weiss--Witt \cite{mazzeo2019asymptotic}, Dumas--Neitzke \cite{DN2019}, Fredrickson \cite{Fredrickson2020}, and He--Horn--Li \cite{he2025asymptotics} were all inspired by the explicit construction of the Hitchin metric from the perspective of supersymmetric gauge theories by Gaiotto--Moore--Neitzke \cite{GMN2010, gaiotto2013wall}.
+The resulting special K\"ahler geometry of $\mathcal{B}^{\mathrm{reg}}$, and in particular the semi-flat hyperk\"ahler metric it induces on the total space $\mathcal{M}^{\mathrm{reg}}$, has been extensively employed to approximate the Hitchin metric along rays in $\mathcal{M}^{\mathrm{reg}}$ with exponential convergence.
+For instance, the studies by Mazzeo--Swoboda--Weiss--Witt \cite{mazzeo2019asymptotic}, Dumas--Neitzke \cite{DN2019}, Fredrickson \cite{Fredrickson2020}, and He--Horn--Li \cite{he2025asymptotics} were all inspired by the explicit construction of the Hitchin metric from the perspective of supersymmetric gauge theories by Gaiotto--Moore--Neitzke \cite{GMN2010, gaiotto2013wall}.